harshsanghvi41/Insurance-Premium-Prediction/README.md

 pip install -r requirements.txt
 ```

-Git:
 Add files to git  `git add .` OR  `git add <file_name>`
 To check the git status  `git status`
 To check all version maintained by git  `git log`
 To create version/commit all changes by git  `git commit -m "message"`
 To send version/changes to github  `git push origin main`

 ## Project Pipeline